-Unless expressly indicated or the context suggests otherwise, references to "Healthcare Triangle", "HTI", "company", "we", "us" and "our" refer to Healthcare Triangle Inc. and its consolidated subsidiary.
+Unless otherwise specified, all dollar amounts are expressed in United States dollars.
+All references to "\$" or "USD" refer to US dollars and all references to "common stock" and "shares" refer to the Common Stock in our capital stock, unless otherwise indicated.
 All references to the number of common shares and price per Common Stock have been adjusted to reflect the one-for-ten reverse stock split effectuated in May 2023.